Harassment Prevention for

 Employees in workplaces without policies report the highest levels of harassment. – James Gruber

 In partnership with Fisher Phillips, a leading employment law firm, Compli provides the:

 - Policy Against Unlawful Harassment and Discrimination,

-These policies can be customized with content specific to your organization.
+These policies should be customized with content specific to your organization and reviewed by your legal counsel.
 Use Compligo to automate the scheduling distribution, and tracking of your policies.

 Effective training can reduce workplace harassment, and recognize that ineffective training can be unhelpful or even counterproductive. – EEOC

 Compli provides courses for managers and employees that address ways to identify harassment in the workplace, and steps to take to prevent it.
 The content is engaging, interactive, and built around common harassment scenarios.

 Preventing Harassment for Supervisors

 If your HR team has questions, or needs to understand legal issues related to discipline & termination, HR Support Center is here to help.
 Your HR staff members can chat or talk live to HR consultants and access online resources such as guidelines, checklists, Q&A, and the latest news related to harassment or other HR topics.

 Consultants are well-versed on state-specific laws and can answer questions related to the new NY state harassment regulations.